 Staring at a wood piece that may be rotting can be a daunting feeling, and you may feel helpless.
 But there is a way to redeem your wood before it becomes irreparable.

-In this article, we take a look at how to fix a rotting wood carving.
-We will look at a list of things that you may need to use, a step-by-step guide to fixing it, and what you can generally expect.
+This article looks at how to fix a rotting wood carving.
+We will look at a list of things you may need to use, a step-by-step guide to fixing it, and what you can expect.
 Let us dive right in, shall we?